upkie/upkie/agents/ppo_balancer/README.markdown

 An overview video of the training pipeline is given in this video: [Sim-to-real RL pipeline for Upkie wheeled bipeds](https://www.youtube.com/shorts/bvWgYso1dzI).

+## Installation

+From PyPI: run ``pip install upkie[ppo_balancer]`` to install all packages necessary to run this agent.
+This works on both your dev machine and the robot's Raspberry Pi.

 ## Training a new policy

 First, check that training progresses one rollout at a time: